ahoge-moe/Shiden/README.md

 ```

 # Usage
+Shiden is meant to be unopinionated when hardsubbing files.
+This means that the first available stream will be chosen if it's not specified in the message from the broker.

 Messages from the broker are expected to be in a format such that `JSON.parse(msg)` will return a valid JSON object.

 This JSON object is expected to follow this schema: